apache/trafficcontrol/docs/source/glossary.rst

 	302 content routing
 		:ref:`http-cr`.

+	Acme Account
+		An account previously created with an :abbr:`ACME (Automatic Certificate Management Environment)` provider.

 	astats (stats_over_http)
 		An :abbr:`ATS (Apache Traffic Server)` plugin that allows you to monitor vitals of the :abbr:`ATS (Apache Traffic Server)` server.
 See :ref:`astats`.